MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/use-windows-powershell-to-create-reports-in-office-365.md

 description: "Summary: Use PowerShell for Microsoft 365 to create reports that you cannot produce in the Microsoft 365 admin center."
 ---

-# Use PowerShell to create reports in Microsoft 365
+# Use PowerShell to create reports for Microsoft 365

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*